let-def/texpresso/INSTALL.md

 A LaTeX distribution comes with many packages and resource files.
 TeXpresso uses an existing installation:
-- it defaults to using Tectonic if the `tectonic` command is available (in `PATH`)
+- it defaults to TeXlive if the `kpsewhich` command is available.
-- it falls back to TeXlive if the `kpsewhich` command is available.
+- it falls back to Tectonic if the `tectonic` command is available (in `PATH`)

 It is possible to force selecting a specific distribution by passing the `-tectonic` or `-texlive` flags.